-Additionally, Section 108 of CPSIA states that certain children's toys and child-care articles cannot contain more than 0.1% of six phthalates - di-(2-ethylhexyl) phthalate (DEHP), dibutyl phthalate (DBP), and benzyl butyl phthalate (BBP) limits are applicable to both toys and child care items, whereas diisononyl phthalate (DINP), diisodecyl phthalate (DIDP), and di-n-octyl phthalate (DnOP) limits are applicable only to child-care articles and toys that are intended for children age three and younger and can be placed in the mouth.
+Additionally, Section 108 of CPSIA states that certain children's toys and child-care articles cannot contain more than 0.1% of certain phthalates.
+In 2017, it was amended, and a final rule (16 CFR 1307) was issued.
+Any children's toy or child care article that contains concentrations of more than 0.1 percent of the following phthalates is prohibited: di-(2-ethylhexyl) phthalate (DEHP), dibutyl phthalate (DBP), or benzyl butyl phthalate (BBP), diisononyl phthalate (DINP), diisobutyl phthalate (DIBP), di-n-pentyl phthalate (DPENP), di-n-hexyl phthalate (DHEXP), or dicyclohexyl phthalate (DCHP).